 As I understand Bishop Wright, he argues that Paul sees Israel as representative of humanity and taking onto itself the sinfulness of humanity through history.
 Christ as Messiah is, in turn, representative of humanity and so focuses the sins of humanity on himself on the cross.
 Wright’s view is thus a ‘historicized’ form of penal substitution (aka substitutionary atonement), in which the death and resurrection of Christ replaces the need for atonement and sacrifice in the process of obtaining divine forgiveness (step 3, above).

-For more technical information you should order Bishop Wright’s book (link above).
+For a deeper discussion and a more comprehensive treatment of the New Perspective, you may want to order Bishop Wright’s book (link above).
 However, he has written extensively on this subject over the years and his writings are widely available on the internet.
 Here are three that are particularly easy, short, and accessible:

 - The Shape of Justification (N.T.
 Wright)